OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Developing-Using-the-Command-Line.md

 ### Prerequisites

-In order to develop programs on the command-line, you'll need access to a terminal to either SSH into the Omega's command-line, or connect serially.
+In order to develop programs on the command-line, you'll need access to a terminal so either SSH into the Omega's command-line, or connect serially.

 >To learn more on how to connect to the Omega's command-line you can read our comprehensive [guide to connecting to the Omega](#connecting-to-the-omega-terminal).